markusos/simple-search/README.md

 $document = new Search\Document(
     'Test Title',
-    'This is a test document with some content to be searchable content' );
+    'This is a test document with some content to be searchable.'
+    );

 $engine = new Search\Engine();